Tax cluster

 The bank requests documents

-Revolut, N26, Italian banks — all ask "where are the funds from?" when they observe certain patterns.
+Revolut, N26, Italian banks — all ask “where did the money come from?” on certain patterns.

-The bank generates a report for the tax authority.
+The bank compiles a report for the tax office.
 This is an automatic process.

 "Letter of happiness"

-The tax authority compares incoming transfers with your tax return.
-If there is a mismatch — they request an explanation.
+The tax office compares receipts with your tax return.
+If they don’t match — you get a request to explain.

-Will the Italian tax authority find out about my accounts in Russian banks?
+Will the Italian tax office find out about my accounts in Russian banks?

 CRS (Common Reporting Standard) is the international system for automatic exchange of tax information between countries.
 But the situation with Russia is special.

 "For Italy to 'directly' receive your data — your bank must report you as an Italian resident.
-It’s unlikely many people go to Sber/Tinkoff and declare their Italian tax number and Italian residence there."
+It’s unlikely many people go to Sber/Tinkoff and update their records with an Italian tax ID and Italian residence."

 In practice (for now)

 Russian banks formally participate in CRS through the Federal Tax Service (FNS).
-But in practice: few people update their tax residency data in Russian banks.
-Data exchange between the FNS and the Agenzia delle Entrate is limited due to the geopolitical situation.
-However, this can change — and then the full transaction history could become visible.
+But in practice: few people update their tax residency information at Russian banks.
+Exchange of data between the FNS and the Agenzia delle Entrate is limited due to the geopolitical situation.
+This can change — and then the full history of transactions will become visible.

-"A friend who is a German citizen is in a dispute with the tax office.
-The German tax authority relied on card and account statements and the geography of transactions.
-She didn’t personally provide those statements."
+"A friend — a German citizen — is disputing with her tax office.
+The German tax office relies on statements from her cards and accounts by geolocation of transactions.
+She personally did not provide those statements."

-European tax authorities can analyze the geography of transactions to determine residence.
+European tax authorities can analyse the geography of transactions to determine residency.

 Practical strategies for 2026

-How to minimize tax burden when moving from Russia to Italy in 2026?
+How to minimise tax burden when moving from Russia to Italy in 2026?

-Close the Russian IP, open a Partita IVA under the forfettario regime.
+Close the Russian IP, open a Partita IVA under the forfettario.
 Move clients to Italian invoices.
 Tax 5% for the first 5 years + INPS ~26%.
-Total ~25% of turnover — less than 13% PIT + Italian IRPEF.
+Total ~25% of turnover — less than 13% NDFL + Italian IRPEF.

 Arrive after July — you will not become a tax resident in the current year.
-This gives you time to settle, open a P.IVA, transfer clients — without double taxation for the first year.
+This gives time to settle, open P.IVA, move clients — without double taxation for the first year.

 For employed workers with high income: only 50% of income is taxed in Italy for 5 years.
-It can be extended another 5 years if you buy property or have a child.
-Requires a university degree or relevant professional experience.
+Can be extended another 5 years if you buy a home or a child is born.
+Requires higher education or professional experience in the field.

-Foreign accounts, property, crypto — all in section RW of the return.
-Better to declare with a small penalty (ravvedimento) than face a full penalty after an audit in 3–5 years.
+Foreign accounts, real estate, crypto — everything in the RW section of the return.
+Better to declare with a small penalty (ravvedimento) than receive a full fine after an audit in 3–5 years.

-"I suspect you haven’t dealt with the Italian tax authority, let alone the Guardia di Finanza.
-They know all the schemes with 'debt repayment' and so on and are perfectly capable of dealing with them."
+"I suspect you haven’t dealt with the Italian tax office, let alone the Guardia di Finanza.
+They know perfectly well all the schemes with 'debt repayment' and the like and know how to handle them."

 Real cases from the community

-Worked remotely, received ~30,000 EUR/year to Revolut.
-In 2025 Revolut started asking for clarification of payment purposes.
-At the end of the year a letter arrived from the Agenzia delle Entrate.
-Now they must explain the origin of all receipts and pay taxes for all years.
+Worked remotely, received ~30,000 EUR/year on Revolut.
+In 2025 Revolut began to clarify the purpose of payments.
+At year-end a letter arrived from the Agenzia delle Entrate.
+Now they must explain the origin of all receipts and pay additional taxes for all years.

-Sold property in Russia (ownership over 5 years, exemption from PIT).
-Transported cash in parts with customs declarations.
+Sold property in Russia (owned more than 5 years, tax-exempt).
+Transported cash in parts with declarations at the border.
 Very hard to find a bank that accepts cash.
 Found one and explained the situation with documents.
 Conclusion: "If I were doing it now — I wouldn’t repeat that."
-Non-cash + apostille on documents is the only reasonable path.
+Bank transfers + apostilled documents — the only sensible route.

 "I tried for 3 years to avoid taxes by operating online from abroad.
-After 3 years everything came back around payments.
-When you register a business form in Italy, the state tracks physical presence of at least 6 months — and you can’t live here paying taxes to another country.
+After 3 years everything came back through payments.
+When you open a business form in Italy, the state tracks physical presence of at least 6 months — and you cannot live here while paying taxes in another country.
 Verified."

 Conclusions

-Since 2023 Russia has suspended the agreement.
-In 2026 the situation hasn’t changed.
+The agreement has been suspended by Russia since 2023.
+In 2026 the situation has not changed.
 If you receive income from Russia and live in Italy — you risk paying tax twice.

 Forfettario 5% + INPS = ~25% of turnover.
-This is less than 13% PIT + Italian IRPEF.
+This is less than 13% NDFL + Italian IRPEF.
 And no double taxation.

 Property, accounts, crypto.
-The ravvedimento penalty is peanuts compared to a penalty on audit (3–15% of the amount).
+The ravvedimento fine is small compared to the penalty after an audit (3–15% of the amount).

-The "letter of happiness" is a matter of time — it’s not "if" but "when".
+The “letter of happiness” is a question of time — not if but when.
 Pay taxes or be ready to explain.

-You won’t become a tax resident in the current year.
+You will not become a tax resident in the current year.
 Time to settle without tax obligations.
-But don’t forget to deregister your residency when leaving.
+But don’t forget to deregister your residence when leaving.